ASNA/SunFarm/docs/replacing-yesno-with-checkboxes.md

 ```
 Build CustomerAppLogic Project and run the Website[^2].

-Updating Customer records by changing the state of the “Send Confirmation” checkbox will work *the same way* as before, but you can debug to see how the `DECSNDCONF` decimal field values changes from `0` to `1` values.
+Updating Customer records by changing the state of the "Send Confirmation” checkbox will work *the same way* as before, but you can debug to see how the `DECSNDCONF` decimal field values changes from `0` to `1` values.

 <br>
 <br>